ibm-cloud-docs/solution-tutorials/computer-vision-powerai.hidden.md

    You will be asked to download and setup the IBM Aspera connect client.
    {:tip}

-6. Once the client is setup, upload the downloaded PowerAI Vision Trial file via the IBM Aspera connect client.
+6. Once the client is setup, upload the downloaded PowerAI Vision Trial files(`.deb`,`.rpm`,`.tar`) from the extracted folder via the IBM Aspera connect client.

 ## Provision a VPC using {{site.data.keyword.bplong_notm}} service